Religie in Beeld

-Margreet de Heer, who sometimes uses the pseudonym Senoeni, grew up in the North of Holland.
+Margreet de Heer, who sometimes uses the pseudonym Senoeni, is a Dutch comic artist who has gained international recognition through her informative comic books.
+She was born in Leiden and grew up in the North of Holland into a family of two reverends in the Dutch Reformed Church.
 In 1990, she moved to Amsterdam, where she studied Theology at the University of Amsterdam.
 From 1994 until 1996, she was an exchange student in Edinburgh, Scotland.
 Upon her return to Holland, she started to take her hobby of drawing comics more seriously and joined Maaike Hartjes' comic studio De Zwarte Handel.

 Her first self-published comic, 'Misc.
 I', appeared in 1999, soon followed by 'How To Get Over Your Ex?'.
 Around the same time, Margreet graduated as a theologist.
 Not feeling that she had a "calling" in the church, however, she decided to look for a job around comics and found one at the comic store Lambiek in Amsterdam, where she worked for five years as a web-designer.
 Margreet edited the Comiclopedia on this website together with Bas Schuddeboom, and also set up the Dutch section about the history comics in the Netherlands; all under the watchful eye of Lambiek's founder Kees Kousemaker.
 Together with Kousemaker she also compiled 'De Wereld van de Nederlandse Strip', a richly illustrated book about Dutch comics, that was published in 2005.

 Margreet with the Lambiek webteam in August 2004